-Alton Native Blazing Path with Drones
+Alton Native Blazing Path with Drones in Film Production

 That was the day he and his partners became the first cinematography company granted Federal Aviation Administration approval to use unmanned aerial systems, also known as drones, for filmmaking and commercial productions.

 “Three or four years ago, my friend was really into remote-controlled aircraft as a hobby,” said Carmean, who grew up in Alton and has family in the area.
 “He was always trying to get me into them … now he’s one of my business partners at Aerial Mob.”

 Aerial Mob is a San Diego-based company known as an innovator in unmanned cinematography and unmanned aerial systems technology.
 Aerial Mob has a partnership with the Motion Picture Association of America, which has endorsed applications for the use of drones on movie sets.